layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.6.1
+- Add package update script.
+- Animate scoreboard scroll to the right.

 ### 1.6.0
 - Better share information in meta description.
 - Remove view parameter from URL when not needed.